Is Chernobyl an Environmental Dead Zone or Eco-Heaven?

 He’s encouraged by the recovery plants are making at Chernobyl — an area he describes as “full of life.”

-The Chernobyl Forum — a collection of eight U.N. agencies, including the International Atomic Energy Agency — published a report in 2005 examining, among other things, the environmental legacy of the disaster.
+— a collection of eight U.N. agencies, including the International Atomic Energy Agency — published a report in 2005 examining, among other things, the environmental legacy of the disaster.

 Plant and animal populations had grown since the disaster, they said, and the exclusion zone had “paradoxically become a unique sanctuary for biodiversity.”